mirlca/mirlca-website/workshops/index.md

 * **Day 3** (2h):
   * A follow-up to machine learning in live coding and invent your own problem for machine learning (IKLECTIK) // A follow-up to machine learning in live coding and task 2: Explore an agent that reacts to the live coder inputs when querying to Freesound.org (L'Ull Cec and Leicester Hackspace).

+### Learning Outcomes

+The learning outcomes of the workshop are:

+- Get a sense of the practice of live coding (music live performance using code) by manipulating online crowdsourced sounds and the automatic use of feature descriptors obtained from Freesound.org.
+- Get familiar with the application of neural networks, in particular a multilayer perceptron used as a classifier, to improve the practice of live coding with crowdsourced sounds.
+- Be exposed to the main steps to solve a problem using machine learning techniques: the creation of a dataset, training a model, testing the model, and performing with / evaluating the model in an iterative cycle.
+- Understand how to combine different technologies in SuperCollider to build a prototype for live coding performance.
+- Get insight on a participatory design approach to designing a prototype for live coding performance.

+At the end of the workshop, you will be able to:

+- Use SuperCollider and the MIRLC2 library to retrieve sounds from Freesound.org based on a live coding approach.
+- Use a trained model using the FluCoMa library to retrieve sounds that are based on personal musical taste.
+- Train your own model using the FluCoMa library to retrieve sounds that are based on your personal musical taste.
+- Analyse how to define a virtual agent that can react to the live coder inputs using the FluCoMa library.
+- Explore creative strategies to perform with a virtual agent using machine learning for live coding.

 ### Language

 This workshop will be in English.